alexb7373/batch_mistral_ocr/README.md

 This tool batch-processes PDF documents using the **Mistral OCR API**, extracts Markdown per page, and handles embedded images by saving them and performing OCR on those as well.

+Markdown is useful for feeding the documents into RAG.
+Markdown works especially well for tables, and mathematical formulas, given Mistral OCR is really good at processing those.

 ---

 ## 📁 Folder Structure